HeloiseS/atlasapiclient/paper/paper.md

-The data from the ATLAS server can be accessed through a REST API, which has allowed the development of bots that need direct access to the data to help rank alerts  and trigger follow-up observations of promising targets .
+The data from the ATLAS server can be accessed through a REST API, which has allowed the development of bots that need direct access to the data to help rank alerts  and trigger follow-up observations of promising targets.
 Here we present the python client we have developed for the ATLAS API to help connect bots and scientists to our data.